Abrar-2510/AngularApp-DEPI/readme.md

-## Kubernetes Application Deployment with Ansible
+## Kubernetes Application Deployment with Ansible and Helm

 This project automates the provisioning of a Kubernetes cluster with **1 master node** and **1 worker node** on AWS.
 It also sets up a 3-tier application (Frontend, Backend, and MySQL) with Kubernetes and exposes the Angular app using NGINX Ingress Controller.
-The project leverages **Ansible** for automation, **Docker** for containerization, and **Jenkins** for automating Docker image builds and pushes.
+The project leverages **Ansible** for automation, **Docker** for containerization, **Helm** for Kubernetes package management, and **Jenkins** for automating Docker image builds and pushes.

 ---